 Dental implants are the preferred method to replace single or multiple missing teeth.
 By a process known as osseointegration, dental implants "fuse" with the surrounding bone, forming a stable foundation for crowns, bridges, or other implant prostheses.
 For the edentulous patient missing all of their upper or lower teeth, dental implants may be placed to secure an upper or lower denture, or even eliminate the need for a removable prosthesis altogether.

-READ: Facts About the Dental Implant Industry by Dr. Gulizio
+READ: What You Should Know About Dental Implants by Dr. Gulizio

 Advantages of dental implants